Get Involved, Teens!

 Music as Service?
 Radio stations, like KBOO, love their volunteers.
 Even if you are just helping in the office, you will get a great behind the scenes experience of how a radio station runs.

-If you need a verification letter for school credit for service hours follow these steps:
+If you need verification for school credit for service hours follow these steps:

-Ask agencies how to verify your hours.
-They will be responsible for the verification letters.
+3. Ask agencies how to verify your hours.
+They will be responsible for signing off on hours and creating verification letters, if needed.

 1. Conduct a canned food drive.
 Walk around your neighborhood knocking on doors collecting canned food.
 Then take the food to your local food bank or food collection site.
 A few options: Oregon Food Bank or Sunshine Division.